g-leech/argmin-gravitas/quotes.md

 visible:	true
 ---

-> Se méfier des penseurs dont l'esprit ne fonctionne qu'à partir d'une citation.
+> Se méfier des penseurs dont l'esprit ne fonctionne qu'à partir d'une citation. <a href="#fn:1" id="fnref:1">1</a>

-&nbsp;&nbsp;&nbsp;(Beware of thinkers whose minds function only when fuelled by a quotation.)

 <div align="center">— Emil Cioran</div><br>

 I probably won't get around to systematically stating a worldview.
-(Such things are maybe bad for you anyway. <a href="#nietz" id="fn:1">*</a>) But I like aphorisms, so here's an atomic version of it:
+(Such things are maybe bad for you anyway. <a href="#fn:2" id="fn:2">1</a>) But I like aphorisms, so here's an atomic version of it:

 <div class="accordion">